 Ah, summertime in San Marcos – it doesn’t get much better than that.
-The Texas sun can be ruthless, but San Marcos’ cool attractions, chilly river and cold beer makes it the perfect place for a summer respite.
+The Texas sun can be ruthless, but San Marcos’ cool attractions, chilly river and cold beer make it the perfect place for a summer respite.

 A San Marcos trip isn’t complete without a dip in the San Marcos River.
-Rent a tube at Lion’s Club Tube Rental for a family-friendly float through town, give stand up paddle a try with SUP SMTX, or find a shady spot in the shallows to sit and relax a while.
+Rent a tube at Lion’s Club Tube Rental for a family-friendly float through town, give stand up paddle a try with SUP SMTX, or find a shady spot in the shallows to sit and relax for a while.
 Looking for a unique river SMTXperience?
 Take a Glow Tour with Paddle SMTX when the sun goes down!
-LED lights illuminate the river beneath your SUP board or clear kayak for a one-of-a-kind look at the local flora and fauna below the surface.
+LED lights illuminate the river beneath your clear kayak for a one-of-a-kind look at the local flora and fauna below the surface.
 Find more river adventures here.

 - San Marcos is full of natural beauty and we really want to keep it that way - take what you bring and dispose of trash properly

 - Remember, it's a real river!
 We recommend life vests for inexperienced swimmers and children

 - Stay hydrated!
 Bring plenty of water as fun in the sun can be quite dehydrating

 - Leave glass and styrofoam at home